 El tiempo de Dios es perfecto, in English the Timing of God is Perfect is the working tittle of my upcoming Solo performance.

-Simultaneously, the research explores and examines the concept of supertitions from a philosophical, theological and artistic perspective, understanding it, as a beliefs or practices that link actions, objects, or events to outcomes without a rational or scientific causal connection or as a structure we create to endure uncertainty, scarcity, and the absence of meaning, and paradoxically, as a tool of political and cultural control.
+We will explore superstitions from a philosophical, theological and artistic perspective, understanding it, as a beliefs or practices that link actions, objects, or events to outcomes without a rational or scientific causal connection or as a structure we create to endure uncertainty, scarcity, and the absence of meaning, and paradoxically, as a tool of political and cultural control.

 The research confronts two visions: History has a direction and meaning unfold vs everything is already determined, no space for transcendence.